Types of Life Insurance Explained

 Final expense insurance is meant to cover your burial and funeral costs.
 A funeral can cost anywhere from $8,000 to $12,000, which is more than what most middle and low income families can afford to spend.
 The payout usually ranges from $5,000 to $20,000, which should be sufficient to cover your funeral costs.

 The cost of final expense insurance primarily depends on the policyholder’s age.
-The older you are, the higher will be the premium you have to pay.
+The older you are, the more expensive the premium.
 That’s because by insuring older individuals, the insurance company is taking on more risk in statistical terms.

 Therefore, if you purchase final expense insurance when you are 40, you will have to pay less every month than if you postpone buying this policy until you are 70.